Turing Video-based Cognitive Tests to Handle Entangled Concepts: Entanglement as a mechanism of contextual updating

-Fourthly, in each coincidence measurement, some eigenstates, which are the final states at the end of the coincidence measurement when a defined outcome is obtained, exhibit a relatively higher degree of entanglement than others, which can exactly be explained by the fact that entanglement captures meaning attribution, hence higher degrees of entanglement correspond to higher meaning attribution, thus higher judgement probabilities.
-For example, the eigenstates corresponding to {\it The Horse Whinnies}, {\it The Horse Snorts}, {\it The Tiger Growls} and {\it The Cat Meows} are the states that exhibit the highest degree of entanglement in the corresponding coincidence measurement.
+Fourthly, in each joint measurement, some eigenstates, which are the final states at the end of the joint measurement, exhibit a relatively higher degree of entanglement than others, which can exactly be explained by the fact that entanglement captures meaning attribution, hence higher degrees of entanglement correspond to higher meaning attribution, thus higher judgement probabilities.
+For example, the eigenstates corresponding to {\it The Horse Whinnies}, {\it The Horse Snorts}, {\it The Tiger Growls} and {\it The Cat Meows} are the states that exhibit the highest degree of entanglement in the corresponding joint measurement.
 As observed in Section \ref{quantum}, this can be explained as due to the fact that higher meaning is attributed in the combination process for these items.
 As a matter of fact, these items score the highest probability of being judged as a good example of the conceptual combination {\it The Animal Acts}.
-By contrast, the eigenstates corresponding to {\it The Bear Whinnies}, {\it The Horse Meows}, {\it The Tiger Whinnies} and {\it The Cat Snorts} are the states that exhibit the lowest degree of entanglement, close to product states, in the corresponding coincidence measurement.
+By contrast, the eigenstates corresponding to {\it The Bear Whinnies}, {\it The Horse Meows}, {\it The Tiger Whinnies} and {\it The Cat Snorts} are the states that exhibit the lowest degree of entanglement, close to product states, in the corresponding joint measurement.
 Again this can be explained as due to the fact that lower meaning is attributed in the combination process for these items.
 As a matter of fact, these items score the lowest probability of being judged as a good example of the conceptual combination {\it The Animal Acts}.